 Royal Palace of Olite

-It was one of the most luxurious medieval castles in Europe and has served as one since the 13th century Royal Palace.
-In the 15th century, a famous king of Navarre decided to fill the palace with luxurious amenities.
+The Royal Palace of Olite was one of the most luxurious medieval castles in Europe and has served as a royal palace since the 13th century.
+In the 15th century, a famous king of Navarre, Carlos III “el Noble” (Charles III “the Noble”) decided to fill the palace with luxurious amenities.
 Inside the palace were beautiful stained glass windows, a lion cage, fountains, baths, exotic hanging gardens, and even a giraffe and buffalo.
-The oldest part of the castle is today a Parador.
-Paradores are luxurious state hotels located in beautiful locations and housed in buildings that belong to the Spanish heritage.
+The oldest part of the castle is today a Parador .
+Paradores are luxurious state-owned hotels located in beautiful locations and housed in buildings that are part of the Spanish heritage.
 Paradores are often housed in castles, palaces, monasteries and other monumental buildings.

 Other places of interest in Olite